-- 1. The May 2019 NC DEQ Risk Calculator has been updated with the revised US EPA Regional Screening Levels (RSL) information.
-Changes in toxicity values can be found on the EPA RSL What's New web page at: https://www.epa.gov/risk/regional-screening-levels-rsls-whats-new. - 2.
-The Risk Calculator Main Menu updates include: - a. links to the User Guide, PSRG Table, Risk Evaluation Equations and Calculations, and this What's New update; - b. combining the Soil and Subsurface Soil Exposure Point Concentration tables into one table (see User Guide for details); - c. simplifying nomenclature of the Direct Contact Soil and Water Calculators and the Contaminant Migration Worksheets to reduce confusion; - d. flagging the Protect/Unprotect buttons as NC DEQ Use Only and moving them to the bottom of the Main Menu; and - e. adding a Sitewide Risk output sheet (see User Guide for details). - 3.
-Updates to the Complete Exposures Pathway sheet include: - a. having only the Resident and Non-Residential Worker Soil pathways (for Direct Contact Pathways) checked as "complete"; and - b. adding pop-up boxes to provide additional information when pathways for Resident Groundwater Use, Non-Residential Worker Groundwater Use, Construction Worker, or Recreator/Trespasser are checked as complete. - 4.
-Updates to the Soil, Groundwater, and Surface Water Exposure Point Concentrations sheets include: - a. requiring that Total Chromium data be entered as Chromium (III) and/or Chromium (VI) based on speciated analytical results and site knowledge; and - b. adding a pop-up box that provides instruction for entering Chromium (III) concentrations. - 5.
+- 1. The Risk Calculator Main Menu updates include: - a. links to the User Guide, PSRG Table, Risk Evaluation Equations and

+- Calculations, and this What's New update; - b. combining the Soil and Subsurface Soil Exposure Point Concentration tables into one table (see User Guide for details); - c. simplifying nomenclature of the Direct Contact Soil and Water Calculators and the Contaminant Migration Worksheets to reduce confusion; - d. flagging the Protect/Unprotect buttons as NC DEQ Use Only and moving them to the bottom of the Main Menu; and - e. adding a Sitewide Risk output sheet (see User Guide for details). - 2.
+Updates to the Complete Exposures Pathway sheet include: - a. having only the Resident and Non-Residential Worker Soil pathways (for Direct Contact Pathways) checked as "complete"; and - b. adding pop-up boxes to provide additional information when pathways for Resident Groundwater Use, Non-Residential Worker Groundwater Use, Construction Worker, or Recreator/Trespasser are checked as complete. - 3.
+Updates to the Soil, Groundwater, and Surface Water Exposure Point Concentrations sheets include: - a. requiring that Total Chromium data be entered as Chromium (III) and/or Chromium (VI) based on speciated analytical results and site knowledge; and - b. adding a pop-up box that provides instruction for entering Chromium (III) concentrations. - 4.
 The NCDEQ Risk Calculator User Guide was Updated to reflect the changes.